data2intelligence/SpaCET/README.md

 does not require any input cell references for the analysis of tumor ST data, SpaCET can still incorporate a matched scRNA-seq dataset as customized references to conduct cell type deconvolution of any ST dataset.
-Please see the tutorials below for step-by-step guidance.
+Check the tutorials below for details on how to use the package.

 <img src="man/figures/workflow.png" width="100%" />